613-forever/AnimeLyricsWebsite/README.md

 A generator for static websites.

-Here, anime follows the second definition in wikipedia:
+Here, the word anime follows the second definition in wikipedia:

 > Anime (Japanese: アニメ, IPA: [aɲime]) is hand-drawn and computer animation originating from Japan.
 > In Japan and in Japanese, anime (a term derived from the English word animation) describes all animated works, regardless of style or origin.